charliecalvert/CloudNotes/Assignments/React/RestTests.md

 });
 ```

+As you can see, this code looks very much like the [Jasmine][jaz] test framework.
+The **describe** method is used to declare a suite of tests.
+Each individual is defined inside an **it** method.

+- The first parameter is a description of the test.
+- The second is callback, a test function, that defines the test.
+- There is an option third timeout parameter that is rarely used.

 ## Simple Debug Class

+Enzyme has the ability to locate and display individual HTML elements.
+It provides various tools for navigating the Enzyme "DOM".
+I like to wrap these tools in an object so that I don't have to remember exactly how they work.

 Some of you know that there is a relatively complete Enzyme debug object.

 - [The original object saved as a gist on my GitHub account][enz-debug].